“I love the humidity!” said nobody ever in HK. Keep cool in Hong Kong with our handy hints this summer.

 2. Up your fan game in Sham Shui Po

 The invention centre of Hong Kong, where local vendors demo their newest and weirdest wonders, Sham Shui Po is the best place to pick up a customised fan and to strut your stuff through the streets.
 Owning one of these bad boys makes you a true Hong Konger too.

-Shopping Malls are the real heroes of summer in Hong Kong, get a face full of air con and ice at City Plaza.
-Located on the first floor is a ice rink for you to glide round or in our case, claw onto for dear life and drag yourself around while questioning your life choices.
+Shopping malls are the real heroes of summer in Hong Kong!
+Get a face full of air con and ice at Cityplaza.
+Located on the first floor is an ice rink for you to glide around or, in our case, claw onto for dear life and drag yourself around while questioning your life choices.

 Find out the locations of all the other ice rinks in Hong Kong here.